Don’t know if you can overcome your addiction? Feel overwhelmed in taking the first step towards recovery?

-2018 is here, with it the promise of resolutions.
-The new year brings the opportunity for reflection on where you are now and what it is that you need from yourself and others in your life.
-It’s not always the easiest to do and may feel unbearable, if you’re considering taking the first step towards addiction recovery.
+The new year is here, with it the promise of resolutions.
+This time of year brings the opportunity to reflect on where you are now and what it is that you need from yourself and others in your life.
+It’s not always the easiest to do.
+In fact, it may feel unbearable if you’re considering taking the first step towards addiction recovery.

-In hopes of getting to my accomplishments with reasonable steps and patience, I keep awareness that my negative thoughts plant doubt of my capabilities.
-I remind myself that I am stronger than my self doubt, and through the practice of self-love and compassion, I can see many changes are possible.
+To reach my accomplishments with reasonable steps and patience, I have to stay aware that my negative thoughts plant doubt about my capabilities.
+I remind myself that I am stronger than my self-doubt.
+Through the practice of self-love and compassion, I can see that many changes are possible.

 That all sounds so pretty, doesn’t it?
 But it’s easier said than done.

 For most of us, change isn’t the easiest.
 We don’t welcome change with open arms.
-We resist it for as long as we can, until we have had enough with ourselves, with a circumstance in our life, or until someone close in your life has had enough with you.
+We resist it for as long as we can, until we have had enough with ourselves, with a circumstance in our life, or until someone close in our life has had enough with us.

-It can be stressful and anxiety provoking, thinking that the next step will be successful if you aren’t in a good place to begin with.
+It can be stressful and anxiety-provoking to think that the next step will be successful if you aren’t in a good place to begin with.
 Making a big change like committing to addiction recovery can be daunting and overwhelming.
-The decision to make a step toward recovery might bring up many emotions and questions:
+The decision to make a step toward recovery might bring up many emotions, questions, and negative self-talk: